SEAT SIZE IS AN ACCESS ISSUE 🍑

 • It includes a link to this article by travel blogger Emma who details what that is like to visit the cinema if you are a wheelchair user.

-Hall OF FAME - PARTICIPATING CINEMAS
+Hall OF FAME - PARTICIPATING VENUES

 UNITED KINGDOM

-BELFAST: QUEENS FILM THEATRE || BRADFORD: BRADFORD PICTUREVILLE || BRIGHTON: Picturehouse Duke of York's || BRIGHTON: Picturehouse Duke's At Komedia || BRISTOL: watershed ||Cambridge: Arts Picturehouse || Cardiff: CHAPTER || Chester: Chester Picturehouse || Chester: Storyhouse || COVENTRY: Warwick Arts Centre ||dundee: Dundee contemporary arts || Edinburgh : Cameo picturehouse || exeter : Phoenix || fort william: highland cinema || glasgow: glasgow film theatre || Gloucester: Gloucester Guildhall || henley: regal picturehouse || hexham: forum cinema || inverness: eden Court || leeds: hyde park picture house || lewes: Depot || liverpool: picturehouse at fact || london: picturehouse central || london: bertha dochouse || london: ica || london: ealing picturehouse || london: hackney picturehouse || london: lexi cinema || london: ritzy picturehouse || london: clapham picturehouse || london: crouch end picturehouse || london: ealing picturehouse || london: east dulwich picturehouse|| london: finsbury park picturehouse || london: fulham picturehouse || london: greenwich picturehouse || london: stratford east picturehouse || london: west norwood picturehouse|| ludlow: ludlow assembly rooms || manchester: home || newcastle upon tyne: tyneside cinema || norwich: picturehouse cinema city || Nottingham: broadway Cinema || oxford: phoenix picturehouse || sheffield: showroom || southampton: harbour lights picturehouse || Tywyn: magic lantern cinema || york: city screen picturehouse ||
+BELFAST: QUEENS FILM THEATRE || BRADFORD: BRADFORD PICTUREVILLE || BRIGHTON: Picturehouse Duke of York's || BRIGHTON: Picturehouse Duke's At Komedia || BRISTOL: OLD VIC || BRISTOL: watershed ||Cambridge: Arts Picturehouse || Cardiff: CHAPTER || Chester: Chester Picturehouse || Chester: Storyhouse || COVENTRY: Warwick Arts Centre ||dundee: Dundee contemporary arts || Edinburgh : Cameo picturehouse || exeter : Phoenix || fort william: highland cinema || glasgow: glasgow film theatre || Gloucester: Gloucester Guildhall || henley: regal picturehouse || hexham: forum cinema || inverness: eden Court || leeds: hyde park picture house || lewes: Depot || liverpool: picturehouse at fact || london: picturehouse central || london: bertha dochouse || london: ica || london: ealing picturehouse || london: hackney picturehouse || london: lexi cinema || london: ritzy picturehouse || london: clapham picturehouse || london: crouch end picturehouse || london: ealing picturehouse || london: east dulwich picturehouse|| london: finsbury park picturehouse || london: fulham picturehouse || london: greenwich picturehouse || london: stratford east picturehouse || london: west norwood picturehouse|| ludlow: ludlow assembly rooms || manchester: home || newcastle upon tyne: tyneside cinema || norwich: picturehouse cinema city || Nottingham: broadway Cinema || oxford: phoenix picturehouse || sheffield: showroom || southampton: harbour lights picturehouse || Tywyn: magic lantern cinema || york: city screen picturehouse ||

 USA

-portland: Hollywood theatre || seattle: siff cinema egyptian ||
+BOSTON: THE COOLIDGE || portland: Hollywood theatre || seattle: siff cinema egyptian ||

 Australia